finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 }
 ```

-Now we can start our development server using `yarn start` or `npm run start`, then it will automatically open our browser and open up [http://localhost:3000](http://localhost:3000).
+Now, we can start our development server using `yarn start` or `npm run start`, then it will automatically open our browser and open up [http://localhost:3000](http://localhost:3000).

 You probably wondering, can we use `async await` in our code?
 Of course, we can.
 Let's update our `index.js` to use `async await`: